goldfishinternet/goldfish-invoices/README.md

 ### License

 [Goldfish Invoices](https://github.com/goldfishinternet/goldfish-invoices) is free to use and modify under the [MIT License](https://github.com/krayin/laravel-crm/blob/master/LICENSE).
-If you use or make use of any files in the repository, I would appreciate credit, positive reviews and links to my website [www.goldfishinternet.com](https://www.goldfishinternet.com]).
+If you use or make use of any files in the repository, I would appreciate credit, stars, positive reviews and links to my website [www.goldfishinternet.com](https://www.goldfishinternet.com]).

 ### Security Vulnerabilities